MikeTritsch/watchtogethr/README.md

 ## User Story

-As a couple who can never agree on what to watch,
+AS A couple who can never agree on what to watch,

 I WANT an application that will match up movies and shows my partner and I are both interested in watching,